What Is Enteric Campylobacteriosis?

 Enteric campylobacteriosis is an infection of the small intestine caused by a class of bacteria called Campylobacter.
-It is one of the most common causes of diarrhea and intestinal infection worldwide.
-According to the U.S. Centers for Disease Control and Prevention, an estimated 2.4 million people are affected every year (CDC).
+It’s one of the most common causes of diarrhea and intestinal infection worldwide.
+The

-Usually a single or a few individuals are infected at a time.
-However, it may also occur as an outbreak; many people may be infected at the same time.
-This may be due to a common contamination source.
+Usually, only a small number of people are infected at a time.
+However, it may also occur as an outbreak.
+In other words, many people may be infected at the same time.
+A common contamination source can cause an outbreak.

 The majority of infections are caused by a species of the bacteria called Campylobacter jejuni.
-Other species that may also infect humans are Campylobacter fetus and Campylobacter coli.
+However, Campylobacter fetus and Campylobacter coli can also infect humans.

-The Campylobacter species are often found in birds and chickens.
-These animals provide the ideal atmosphere for the bacteria to live in.
-When a chicken is slaughtered, the bacteria may migrate from the intestines to the muscles (the meat that we end up eating).
+The Campylobacter species of bacteria are often found in birds and chickens.
+These animals provide the ideal living situation for the bacteria.
+When a chicken is slaughtered, the bacteria may migrate from the animal’s intestines to their muscles.
+This is the meat we end up eating.

 The most common way to get infected is to eat raw or undercooked poultry.
 People who work around poultry are also at increased risk of infection.